 - Please have your blood tests done at least a day prior to the procedure.

-- Eating and drinking: You will be advised on your information sheet when to stop eating and drinking.
+- Eating and drinking: You will be advised on your information sheet when to stop eating and drinking, if this is required.

-- Allergies or previous reactions to contrast (x-ray dye): Please inform the booking clerk if you have any allergies and especially if you have an allergy to contrast.
+- Allergies or previous reactions to contrast media (x-ray dye): Please inform the bookings coordinator if you have any allergies and especially if you have had a reaction to contrast media in the past.
 If necessary you will be sent a prescription for drugs to suppress the reaction.

-- Diabetes: Please tell the booking clerk when you are contacted that you are a diabetic.
+- Diabetes: Please tell the bookings coordinator when you are contacted that you are a diabetic.
 Your blood sugar levels will be monitored while you are with us.
 If necessary a nurse will discuss a plan for your diabetic management.

-- Warfarin or Pradaxa (dabigatran): If you are taking a “blood thinner” other than asprin (please do not stop your asprin) please tell the booking clerk.
+- Blood Thinners: If you are taking a “blood thinner” other than aspirin (please do not stop your aspirin), please tell the bookings coordinator.
 It is likely that you will need to stop this medication temporarily for a few days before angiography.
+These include:

-- Other usual medications: Continue these unless advised otherwise by your cardiologist.
+- Other usual medications: Continue these unless advised otherwise by your specialist.
 In particular, please continue taking your aspirin.
 Please bring with you any medication that you are taking.
 This is important.